 Pursuant to Article 19 (1) of the Prospectus Regulation, any non-incorporated parts of a document referred to below are either deemed not relevant for the investor or covered in another part of this Base Prospectus.
-Any documents themselves incorporated by reference into the documents incorporated by reference into this Base Prospectus shall not form part of this Base Prospectus.
+Any documents themselves incorporated by reference into the documents incorporated by reference into this Base Prospectus.